fescobar96/Crime-Prediction-in-San-Francisco/README.md

 ![crimes per hour](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/crimes%20per%20hour.png?raw=true)

-The hour of the day also plays an important role when trying to predict crimes rates.
-You can appreciate how 4:00am - 5:00am have the lowest crime rates.
-As we increase the hour, the crime rates increase on average until we reach 5:00pm.
-After 6:00pm, crime rates tend to decrease until 4:00am where the cycle repeats.
-Although the hour of the day is relevant to the predictions of the model, I decided not to use it as a feature because the dataset would suffer a significant reduction due to the fact that many hours of the day lack crime records.
-Additionally, having the crime records in a daily is consistent with the weather and football datasets.
+The hour of the day also plays an important role when trying to predict crime rates.
+You can appreciate how 4:00 am - 5:00 am have the lowest crime rates.
+As we increase the hour, the crime rates increase on average until we reach 5:00 pm.
+After 6:00 pm, crime rates tend to decrease until 4:00 am where the cycle repeats.
+Although the hour of the day is relevant to the predictions of the model, I decided not to use it as a feature because the dataset would suffer a significant reduction because of many hours of the day that lack crime records.
+Additionally, having criminal records in a daily is consistent with the weather and football datasets.